This post contains affiliate links.

 Substitutes for Buttermilk

 Replicating buttermilk’s tangy flavor and ensuring you have a match for its pH can make it a bit challenging to find a perfect match.
-There are, however, a lot of well tried substitutes we will detail as well as a few less common options you might want to try.
+However, we will detail many well-tried substitutes and a few less common options you might want to try.

 Lemon Juice or Vinegar

 This is the easiest and most common way to make a buttermilk substitute.
 Using vinegar or lemon juice mimics the acidity and tanginess of buttermilk reasonably well and generally results in tender and fluffy baked goods.
 You can use white or apple cider vinegar, or lemon juice.
 Vinegar will have a slightly tangier taste than lemon juice.
-You can use any milk, but our preference is for whole milk followed by 2%, 1% and preferably not skim.
+You can use any regular milk, but our preference is for whole milk followed by 2%, 1%, and preferably not skim milk.
 Whole milk will yield a thicker substitute more like buttermilk.

 This basic recipe can be used for most recipes calling for buttermilk.
 There are obvious taste differences.
 Cultured buttermilk is made with lactic acid.
 Lemon juice contains citric acid and vinegar acetic acid, so the taste won’t be an exact match.
 We like lemon juice for baking uses and vinegar for tenderizing meat and when we want its tangy flavor.